cloud-gov/cg-site/content/docs/apps/managed-services.md

 ##### Paid services

+The note `* These service plans have an associated cost` indicates paid services.
+[Learn about managed service pricing.]({{< relref "overview/pricing/rates.md#managed-services" >}})

-If you get an error like the following:
+Sandbox accounts (free accounts) can't use paid services.
+If you have a sandbox account, you'll get an error like this if you try to use them:

 ```
 % cf create-service <service> <plan> <service_instance>